-Ozone pollution can trigger a variety of health problems, including chest pain, coughing, throat irritation, and congestion.
-It can also worsen bronchitis, emphysema, and asthma.
-The Ozone Action Day Program (OAD) informs Northeast Ohio residents when ozone pollution reaches unhealthy levels.
+Pollution can trigger a variety of health problems, including chest pain, coughing, throat irritation and congestion.
+It can worsen bronchitis, emphysema and asthma.
+According to one 2013 study, air pollution from the transportation sector was responsible for an estimated 384 premature deaths

-What can people in Northeast Ohio do to reduce ozone pollution?
+What can people in Northeast Ohio do to reduce pollution?

-- Use NOACA's premier ride planning, matching, and logging tool Gohio Commute.
+- GET OUT OF THE CAR!
+Use NOACA's premier ride planning, matching, and logging tool Gohio Commute.

 - Avoid unnecessary fuel consumption.